-The featured speaker(s) will discuss the benefits of employment and opportunities available in the poultry and allied industries.
+The featured speaker(s) will start at about 9:30 a.m. and will discuss the benefits of employment and opportunities available in poultry and allied industries.
 Audience interaction will be anticipated and encouraged.
 It should be an educational and entertaining session.
 Please plan on attending.